Welcome to the Heavy Equipment Mechanics program at the WMCTC:

 The Heavy Equipment Mechanics Field:

 Increased use of heavy equipment in the agricultural, trucking, construction, and power industries has created a widespread demand for qualified heavy equipment technicians.
-Additionally, as he current workforce ages, technicians are retiring four times faster than new technicians are replacing them.
+Additionally, as the current workforce ages, technicians are retiring four times faster than new technicians are replacing them.
 This means there are many good paying jobs available in this field well into the foreseeable future.
 Since the demand is universal, the opportunities are not limited to large cities but include rural as well as urban areas.
 Businesses spend millions of dollars on diesel-powered equipment each year and rely on quality, well-trained technicians to keep their investment running properly.

 Student Organizations/Community Enrichment:

 Students have the opportunity to be involved in SkillsUSA where they potentially compete at the regional, state and national level.
-Also, with instructor recommendation, students returning for a second year may have the opportunity for co-op employment with local repair facilities.
+Also, with instructor recommendation, students returning for the second year may have the opportunity for co-op employment with local repair facilities.
 This further enhances the student’s training experience in the Heavy Equipment field.

 Mr. James Hodges, Paraprofessional (231-876-4806) firstname.lastname@example.org